-College of Business and Economics
+College of Business

-The Business Information Systems major that answers a recognized need in the business world.
+The Business Information Systems major answers a recognized need in the business world.
 As businesses seek to make themselves more productive and competitive, they have become more reliant on information technology.
 Students with a good understanding of information systems can help businesses enhance their use of this technology.

 The Supply Chain Management major is another response to the complex environment facing business graduates.
 This undergraduate major gives students solid exposure to supply management, logistics, business-to-business marketing and operations management.

-The College of Business and Economics has joined with the College of Engineering to offer two cross-college programs.
+The College of Business has joined with the College of Engineering to offer two cross-college programs.
 These programs, Integrated Business and Engineering (IBE) and Computer Science and Business (CSB), are described in full in the following “Crossing Boundaries” section.

 The program aims to prepare students from all undergraduate colleges at Lehigh with the skill sets, attitudes, and understanding of the processes to realize their entrepreneurial goals in either an emerging or established company setting.
-The program is designed to be generally accessible to students from all disciplines with an emphasis upon innovation, the entrepreneurial process, and cross-functional integration.
+The program is designed to be generally accessible to students from all disciplines with an emphasis on innovation, the entrepreneurial process, and cross-functional integration.
 The minor can be added to any undergraduate degree at the university.

-Integrated Real Estate Minor
+Real Estate Minor